 The Orica Code of Business Conduct articulates the standards of business conduct required of anyone who works for, or on behalf of, Orica to meet our legal and ethical obligations.
-The Code of Business Conduct was refreshed during the reporting period and has been translated into 13 languages, reflecting the diversity of Orica's workforce.
+The Code of Business Conduct has been translated into 13 languages, reflecting the diversity of Orica's workforce.